-Institution:
+Education Preparation Provider (EPP):

-Accredited By: KSDE NCATE
+Accredited By: KSDE NCATE/CAEP

 Date Submitted:

 Name of Preparer(s):

-Unit Head Name:
+EPP Unit Head Name:

-Unit Head Phone Number: Unit Head Email:
+Unit Head Phone Number: Email:

 Level of the Program: Initial Advanced

 Grade levels for which candidates are being prepared: ☐ 6-12

+Program format: Is this program being offered in a traditional classroom □, partially online □, and/or fully online □?

 Is this program being offered at more than one site?
 Yes No If yes, please list the sites at which the program is offered:

+In what format(s) is the program offered?: onsite hybrid online/virtual
-Program Report Status:

-☐ New Program ☐ Continued Program ☐ Dormant Program (NEW PROGRAMS MUST SUBMIT SYLLABI)
+Program Report Status: New Program Continued Program Dormant Program (NEW PROGRAMS MUST SUBMIT SYLLABI)

-A PROGRAM WILL NOT BE RECOMMENDED FOR FULL APPROVAL IF IT

-MEETS FEWER THAN 75% OF THE STANDARDS.
+A PROGRAM WILL NOT BE RECOMMENDED FOR FULL APPROVAL IF IT MEETS FEWER THAN 75% OF THE STANDARDS.